laurenqu/laurenqu.github.io/_talks/2022-10-01-divorce_cost.md

 date: 2022-10-01
 ---

-Optimal divorce cost: a commitment device but a barrier at the beginning
+Optimal divorce cost: a commitment device at the end but a barrier at the beginning